Equations of tropical varieties: Algebraic preliminaries: monoids, semirings, and valuations

-Commutative monoids admit a tensor product $\otimes$ generalizing that of abelian groups.
-A \emph{semiring} is a monoid in the monoidal category of commutative monoids---that is, an object satisfying all the axioms of a ring except for the existence of additive inverses.
+Just as a ring can be defined as a monoid in the category of abelian groups, a \emph{semiring} is a monoid in the monoidal category of commutative monoids---that is, an object satisfying all the axioms of a ring except for the existence of additive inverses.
 For a semiring $S$, an \emph{$S$-module} is a commutative monoid $M$ equipped with an associative action $S\otimes M \to M$.
 An \emph{$S$-algebra} is a morphism of semirings $S\to T$.
 Polynomial algebras $S[x_1, \ldots, x_n]$, and Laurent polynomial algebras, are defined as they are for rings.
 The category of semirings has an initial object, $\N$, so the category of semirings is equivalent to the category of $\N$-algebras.
 A semiring is a \emph{semifield} if every nonzero element admits a multiplicative inverse.

 A semiring $S$ is \emph{idempotent} if $a + a = a$ for all $a\in S$.
 In this case (and more generally, for an idempotent commutative monoid) there is a canonical partial order defined by

 The least upper bound of any finite set $\{a_i\}$ of elements exists and is given by the sum $\sum a_i$.
 If the partial order is actually a total order then $\sum a_i$ is equal to the maximum of the $a_i$.